oatkiller/nvim-docker/ISSUES.md

-Hitting `q` in normal mode seems to have a copilotchat error.
+- [x] Hitting `q` in normal mode seems to have a copilotchat error.
+- [ ] dependency versions are not locked.